medulla-tech/medulla/README.md

 ## Installation

+* Stable branche and previous tagged version
+Read INSTALL files of each project (first mmc-core and pulse2) for installation instructions.

+* Devel branche
 Installation process had been simplified to easily install all differents components from one command line.

 [Easy install process](https://github.com/pulse-project/tools/tree/master/install)